RukkuJR/RAG_AI_Chatbot/README.md

 The output and input for queries are displayed in simple FLask Web application framework.
 There is no cloud involved in betweeen and everything is running on local.

+This is just a poc not for production.
+Its for you own personal use case

 ![image](https://github.com/user-attachments/assets/8e2902d6-d098-471d-98a0-834dd72f5ce1)